larelgit/windowsop/Main/Readme/Main.md

 3. If you have Hyper-Threading (HT) or Simultaneous Multithreading (SMT), use only one SMT sibling (i.e. CPUs 0/1 are SMT siblings, only use 0 or 1 but not both).
 4. Press the `Advanced...` button for more options.
 This is not typically necessary unless you have drivers that use MSI-X or you have a multi-socket system.
 5. Do not restart drivers for storage devices or root ports with storage devices attached.
 Instead, restart your PC to prevent the risk of data corruption.
-6. Use `xperf` to verify if the affinities have been set correctly.
-See below for an `xperf` script.

 ### Special Cases